johnidm/WP-Admin-Allow-X-Frame-Options/README.md

 #### Example of use

-With the plugin installed try calling the admin page in a ifrme as follows:
+With the plugin installed try calling the WP admin page in a **iframe** as follows:

 ```
 <!DOCTYPE html>